flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 If at any point, the ID needs to be renamed, the application first needs to be [resubmitted](/docs/for-app-authors/submission) with the new ID.

-The old ID must be added in the `provides` and `replaces` tags of the new [Metainfo file](/docs/for-app-authors/metainfo-guidelines/#renaming-id-tag).
+The old ID must be added to the `provides` and `replaces` tags of the new [Metainfo file](/docs/for-app-authors/metainfo-guidelines/#renaming-id-tag).

-After submission is merged and once the application is _published_ under the new ID, the old application should be [EOL rebased](#end-of-life-rebase) to the new ID so that users can transition smoothly.
+After the submission is merged and the application is _published_ under the new ID, the old application should be [EOL rebased](#end-of-life-rebase) to the new ID so that users can transition smoothly.